brillout/wildcard-api/readme.md

    app.use(wildcard(getContext));

-   // `getContext` is called on every API request and allows you to define the `context` object.
+   // `getContext` is called on every API request and allows you to define the `context` object. async function getContext(ctx) {
-   // `ctx` is Koa's object that holds information about the HTTP request. async function getContext(ctx) {
-     // The `context` object is available to your endpoint functions as `this`. const context = {};
+     const context = {};
      // Authentication middlewares often make user information available at `ctx.state.user`. context.user = ctx.state.user;